namdarine/TIF_Chicago_Project/Documentation/Background.md

 It suggests a lack of correlation among variables, indicating that PCA may not be suitable.  ㅤ One way to assess this is evaluating the similarity between the correlation matrix and the identity matrix.
 This test is known as Bartlett's test of sphericity and helps determine if the variables are uncorrelated.

-The null hypothesis $H_0$ for Bartlett's test of sphericity is stated as:
+The null hypothesis $H_0$ for Bartlett's test of sphericity is:

 $$
 H_0: \text{The variables in the dataset are uncorrelated}